Thousands of Resources, Ready to help.

-Michigan has more lighthouses than any other state in the country.
-From tall and imposing like the Little Sable Lighthouse near Pentwater to diminutive and stout like the Detroit River Light near Lake Erie, each lighthouse has its own look and style while being originally constructed for the same critical purpose: the help safely guide mariners along the potentially trecherous waters of the Great Lakes.
+Michigan has over 120 lighthouses along its shores, more than any other state in the country!
+From tall and imposing like the Little Sable Lighthouse near Pentwater to diminutive and stout like the Detroit River Light near Lake Erie, each lighthouse has its own look and style while being originally constructed for the same critical purpose: to help safely guide mariners along the potentially trecherous waters of the Great Lakes.

 Learn more about lighthouses in Michigan at the links below.
 When you are ready to visit a real lighthouse, explore the lighthouse guides available at michigan.org.